bimawa/kourier/readme.md

 ## About The Project

 ### What is it
 There are huge amount of tools in the world of devops.
-There are simple and complex ones designed to solve all problems.
-And we have to use a lot of them to achieve our goals.
-The problem is - they don't know about each other.
-This project allows to create common pipelines that describe event flows using kubernetes [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Simple and complex ones.
+They are designed to solve and we have to use a lot of them to achieve our goals.
+But there is one problem The problem beyound them - they don't know about each other (most of them).

+This project allows us to connect varous environments using handles they provide.
+We do it by using specified controllers and describing event flows in kubernetes [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Think about it as IFTTT for internal infrastructure.

 See [examples](#examples) and [architecture concept](doc/architecture.md) for more information.

 NOTE: this is ALPHA version of Kourier service mesh.
-After checking the concept implementation and protocol can be changed.
+After testing the concept implementation and protocol can be changed with backward compatibility.

 ### Features
 - easy extending of Kourier events mesh